""

 Course Description

-The aim of this course is that students consider and critically evaluate the main theories and research findings on reading difficulties.
-Emphasis is given to the relation between language and literacy along with neuropsychological issues and individual differences in literacy development.
-The aim of this course is that students consider and critically evaluate the main theories and research findings on reading difficulties.
-Emphasis is given to the relation between language and literacy along with neuropsychological issues and individual differences in literacy development.
+The aim of this course is for students to consider and critically evaluate the main theories and research findings on reading difficulties.
+Emphasis is placed on the relationship between language and literacy, as well as on neuropsychological issues and individual differences in literacy development.
+The aim of this course is for students to consider and critically evaluate the main theories and research findings on reading difficulties.
+Emphasis is placed on the relationship between language and literacy, as well as on neuropsychological issues and individual differences in literacy development.

 Course organisation: Lectures, discussions, case studies, short investigations, group work, and individual work.